bennyLCK/tp/docs/DeveloperGuide.md

 1. Lookup person/article after adding a person/article

-   1. Prerequisites: Assume empty list of persons and articles.
+   1. Prerequisites: Assume non-empty list of persons and articles.
 Change index numbers as needed.

    1. Test case: `add n/Alice1 p/12345678 e/alice@email.com a/Blk 424 #11-0536 Yishun Ring Road`<br> `lookup 1`<br>
       Expected: Alice1 is added to the list.
 An empty list of articles associated with Alice1 is shown.